Military Association of Atheists and Freethinkers: History

-In 2011 the MAAF including its local MASH Ft Bragg affiliate took on the Army's Comprehensive Soldier Fitness program for its take on spiritual fitness as a major factor in soldier readiness.
-Both Jason Torpy and Justin Griffith, now military director with American Atheists, argued that the Army's approach, and especially the Army's Spiritual Fitness website were unfairly and illegally sectarian, supporting Christianity over all other religious beliefs.
+In 2011, the MAAF, including its local Fort Bragg Military Association of Secular Humanists (MASH) affiliate, took on the Army's Comprehensive Soldier Fitness program for its take on spiritual fitness as a major factor in soldier readiness.
+Both Jason Torpy and Justin Griffith, now military director with American Atheists, argued that the Army's approach, and especially the Army's Spiritual Fitness website, were unfairly and illegally sectarian, supporting Christianity over all other religious beliefs.
 When the overall fitness of Justin Griffith was questioned because of his score on the Spiritual Fitness portion, he took his complaint to the Military Religious Freedom Foundation (MRFF) and threatened legal action against this unconstitutional religious test.
 Although no major changes were made as a result of the complaints, the Army did remove a section from the Spiritual Fitness website which equated the military flag folding tradition with Christian religious tenets.
-The MAAF maintains a running review of violations and plans to turn its attention to new Spiritual Triage and Moral Injury applications of 'spirituality'.
+The MAAF maintains a running review of violations and plans to turn its attention to new Spiritual Triage and Moral Injury applications of "spirituality".

-Confirmed to be several thousand, the current membership of MAAF is not publicly specified but the group's list of "Atheists in Foxholes" has topped 200 who wish to be publicly identified.
+Confirmed to be several thousand, the current membership of MAAF is not publicly specified, but the group's list of "Atheists in Foxholes" has topped 200 who wish to be publicly identified.
 More certain are the numbers of nonbelievers in the United States military in comparison to the number of chaplains of similar belief.
-In July, 2012 the MAAF published demographics from the United States Department of Defense that confirmed that atheists and agnostics in military ranks far outnumber several other groups, such as Hindus, Jews, Muslims, and Buddhists yet have no representation in the chaplain corps.
-This same study also showed that Evangelical Christians make up an inordinately large proportion of the chaplain corps when compared to the relatively small percentage of military members who hold such beliefs.
+In July 2012, the MAAF published demographics from the United States Department of Defense that confirmed that atheists and agnostics in military ranks far outnumber several other groups, such as Hindus, Jews, Muslims, and Buddhists, yet have no representation in the chaplain corps.
+This same study also showed that evangelical Christians make up an inordinately large proportion of the chaplain corps when compared to the relatively small percentage of military members who hold such beliefs.